Rxavio/Muula-AI-Test-Task/README.md

-# SkillScope - AI-Powered Skill Analysis
+# SkillScope - Smart Skill Profiler

 SkillScope is an AI-powered skill analysis tool that helps users discover their career strengths and potential opportunities based on their skills and experience.